manishbhima/Data690_DVS/assignment_01/Resume.md

      - **Wipro Technologies (Nov 2020 - Jul 2022)** - Worked as __Project Engineer__
          > 1. Involved in various activities of the project, like information gathering, analyzing the information, documenting the functional and nonfunctional requirements
          >
-         > 2. *Implementing various logics for translation of data into formats like JSON, XML and CSV for the user end view perspective.*
+         > 2. Interacted with Business users for analysis, requirements gathering and development.
          >
-         > 3.  *Report generation for billing and scheduling records of the patients.*
+         > 3. Customized Page layouts for Standard/Custom objects and assigned Record Types.
          >
-         > 4. *Data integration using Azure Cloud with Azure table storage services.*
+         > 4. Experience in implementation of Salesforce Security rules and user access privileges in the organization.
          >
-         > 5. *Focused implementation of developing interface using agile methodology within the sprint schedule.*
+         > 5. Focused implementation of developing interface using agile methodology within the sprint schedule.
          >
-         > 6. *End - to - End functional testing and writing unit test cases for the implemented design of interface for analysing efficiency of the module to handle the load of transmision of records.*
+         > 6. Good experience using Salesforce Administration (SFA), Profiles, Creating Roles, Page Layouts, Org- Wide default, Sharing rules, Workflows, Reports and Dashboard.
             -